 - Yellow leaves can be a sign of overwatering or too much fertilizer.
 Adjust conditions accordingly and repot if there are signs of root rot.

 Peacock plant.
 Photo by: Voravuth sompaiboon / Shutterstock

 - Place a medium-sized variety on a plant stand next to your bed to receive nighttime air cleansing benefits.

 - Adorn a kitchen counter with a smaller specimen to enjoy while cooking or cleaning.
 The plant will benefit from the extra room humidity.

-- Place a small specimen in a bathroom on a counter or in a plant hanger where it will benefit from the added room humidity.
+- Place a small specimen in a bathroom on a counter or in a plant hanger where it will benefit from the high humidity.

-- Group several large specimens together as a riveting floor display in an office lobby or spacious home entry.
+- Group several large specimens together as a floor display in an office lobby or home entry.

-- Space several small potted calatheas in a single row along the center of a long dining room or boardroom table to jazz up a special meal or meeting.
+- Space several small potted calatheas in a single row along the center of a long dining room or boardroom table.

 - Set a small to medium-sized plant on a desktop or shelf to brighten up your work environment.